goss-org/goss/docs/manual.md

 ## validate, v - Validate the system

 `validate` runs the goss test suite on your server.
-Prints an rspec-like (by dfeault) output of test results.
-Exists with status 0 on success, non-0 otherwise.
+Prints an rspec-like (by default) output of test results.
+Exits with status 0 on success, non-0 otherwise.

 ### Flags
 * --sleep, -s - Time to sleep between retries (default: 1s)